 In 2015, Staten Island had the highest rate of overdose deaths in the five boroughs of New York City and one of the highest rates in New York State, with the majority of those deaths attributable to opioids.
 The following year, there were 116 overdose deaths on Staten Island and hundreds of additional overdose-reversals through the administration of Naloxone.
 The overdose death rate for Staten Island was 31.8 per 100,000 people.

 Individuals arrested on Staten Island for low-level drug possession who fit the NYPD’s criteria for a Desk Appearance Ticket (DAT) are eligible for HOPE.
-Those who qualify for a DAT typically have little to no prior criminal history.
-Eligible individuals are brought to the precinct to be processed for a short-term DAT (i.e., a seven-day return date instead of the standard 30-day return date).
+Eligible individuals are brought to the precinct to be processed for a short-term DAT (i.e., a seven-day return date instead of the standard 20-day return date).
 At the same time, the arresting officer contacts the Richmond County District Attorney’s Office HOPE director, who activates a certified peer mentor to immediately meet with the participant as he or she is released.
 Known as peer recovery coaches, these individuals are expected to be at the precinct within 30-45 minutes of activation.

 The Legal Aid Society, HOPE Director and peer coach contact the participant before the seventh day.
 If the participant attends and receives an assessment before their return date, they do not have to appear in court and their case will be adjourned for an additional 30 days.
 If the participant continues to meaningfully engage in treatment services for the next 30 days, the Richmond County District Attorney’s Office declines to prosecute their case and they will have no criminal record.
 If the participant fails or drops out of the program, the original charge stands and their case proceeds as it normally would through the court system.

-In its first two years, HOPE has demonstrated important benefits to individuals, families and communities.
-As of December 31, 2018:
+Since its start in 2017, HOPE has demonstrated important benefits to individuals, families and communities.
+As of December 31, 2020:

-The year the program started, Staten Island reported 116 overdose deaths.
-Deaths have declined with 99 reported in 2017 and 100 reported in 2018.
-This represents a decline of 14 percent.
-There were also 256 overdose reversals in 2018, an increase of 20 percent from 2017, when 206 were reversed.
+In 2016, the year before the program started, Staten Island reported 116 overdose deaths.
+Deaths have declined each year with 82 reported in 2020.
+This represents a decline of 29 percent.
+There were also 256 overdose reversals in 2018, an increase of 26 percent from 2017, when 203 were reversed.

 The program is supported in part by funding from the City of New York and New York City Council.